-Spending on graduation gifts for high school and college students is expected to top $5.6 billion in 2017, according to the National Retail Federation.
-That’s the highest it’s been since 2007 and up from $5.4 billion in 2016.
-Of all the gifters, about 53 percent are handing over cash to recent graduates.
+Spending on graduation gifts for high school and college students reached $5.2 billion in 2018, according to the National Retail Federation.
+That’s the third highest number since 2007 following the record $5.6 billion in 2017.
+Of all the gifters, about 55 percent are handing over cash to recent graduates.
 For those completing their college education, this can be a particular boon.

 “Receiving cash for graduation is a great gift and, when used wisely, can really help newly-minted college grads head into the real world with a step in the right financial direction,” says Andrea Woroch, a consumer and money-saving expert and author of Smart Consumer Blog.

 Collecting cash gifts can feel like a major windfall (and victory) for grads leaving campus with their diploma, but it also triggers a question: Should you spend or save graduation money?

 While you could go on a shopping spree, buy a car or treat yourself to a vacation, there may be some better ways to use your graduation money.
 Here are five smart ways to spend your graduation money that could put you at the head of the class financially: